Denver’s Leading VHS to DVD Service

 Do you know that many of my competitors just deliver raw footage through a completely automated process?
 What does that mean?

-1. VHS video is tape on old technology that use most (but not all) of the available tape to store each frame of video.
+1. VHS video is analog data stored on a magnetic tape, old technology that uses most (but not all) of the available tape to store each frame of video.
 This leaves, at best, a black frame around the edge of the video.
 At worst, it leaves a blurry, uneven, fluttering border.
-When the VHS is played on a TV, this is cropped so that you see a clean picture.
-If left in raw digital format, you see these unsightly edges when played digitally – whether a digital file or DVD.
+TV crops VHS output so that you see a clean picture.
+If left in raw digital format, you see these unsightly edges when played digitally, whether converting VHS to a digital file or DVD.

 2. A second faux pas that many have done – they just put the whole tape onto the DVD.
-Almost all VHS tapes are only partially used – very few have used up the full 2 hours.
+Almost all VHS tapes are less than full – very few have used up the full 2 hours.
 This leaves blue or black for large periods of time at the end of your tape.
-Totally unnecessary!
+Unnecessary!

-I have always edited the video I capture to remove these poor borders and to fill the entire frame with crisp, clean video – all the way to the edge of the screen.
-I would never have known that I am one of the few that does this, except now I am also converting older VHS to DVD conversion discs – and I am editing their conversions so they can look the way they were intended to look.
-I also trim off any dead space at the beginning or end of each tape.
+I have always edited the video I capture to remove these poor borders and to fill the entire frame with crisp, clean video, all the way to the edge of the screen.
+Discovering that I am one of the few that does this editing surprises me now that I convert older VHS to DVD conversion discs from other vendors.
+I edit their conversions so they can look as intended, trimming off any dead space at the beginning or end of each tape.
 (I even offer the option to clean up between segments of the video in the middle of the tape).

 It takes extra time and an experienced eye to get a VHS tape ready for conversion.
 I call the first step ‘capture’.
 In order to capture a videotape at its best, a couple of things need to happen

-1. Does the mechanics work?
+• Do the mechanics work?
 Will the tape door open?
 Will the reels move forward and back?
-Is the tape actually in one piece – I see many tapes that are already broken – no wonder they don’t play!
+Is the tape actually in one piece?
+I see many broken tapes – no wonder they don’t play and can’t convert VHS to digital.

 • Packing the tape.
-Very few tapes are always played from beginning to end and then completely rewound.
-Often a tape is played for a while, then something is interrupted and it stays for years in the ‘half played’ position.
-Or if the tape is not full, it is played part way then rewound every time.
-The result of these processes is that the tension on the tape become more and more slack over the years, resulting in poor picture quality, fluttery pictures, and sometimes it won’t play at all.
+Very few people rewind their tapes when they play them only partway.
+Even fewer play them to the end each time and fully rewind them.
+Often, a tape is played for a while, then the phone rings, and it remains at the same point for years in the ‘half-played’ position.
+Or if someone plays the tape partway and then rewinds it each time.
+The result of these processes is that the tension on the tape becomes increasingly slack over the years, resulting in poor picture quality, fluttery pictures, and sometimes it won’t play at all.

-The fix for this condition is to simply fast forward the tape to the very end, then rewind to the very beginning.
+The fix for excess slack is to fast-forward the tape to the very end and then rewind to the very beginning.
 I call this ‘packing’ the tapes.
 For most tapes, this resets the tape to the best quality it can be.
-For some tapes (especially VHS-C to Digital projects), the packing process must be repeated more than once.
-For example, I had one tape that I could tell had video recorded but it wouldn’t play at all – just an occasional flicker of a picture.
+Other tapes (especially VHS-C to Digital projects) require the packing process to be repeated more than once.
+For example, I had one tape that I could tell had been video recorded, but it wouldn’t play at all – just an occasional flicker of a picture.
 Packed it once – same thing.
-Packed it twice and the audio began to play.
-Packed it a third time and the picture looked great – in black and white.
+When I packed it twice, the audio began to play.
+Packed it a third time, and the picture looked great – in black and white.
 Finally, I packed it a fourth time, and it played both sound and video in great (color) quality.

 Why VHS to DVD Now?